jfseb/nlq_abot/README.md

 # running the bot / picking a db

-the bot runs against "testdb" per default,
+the bot runs against "testmodel" per default,

-to change this one must either remove the cache in smbmodel\_cache.js.zp and/or set SET MQNLQ_MODEL_NO_FILECACHE=true
+to change this one must either remove the cache in smbmodel\_cache.js.zp and/or set
-Then one may set ABOT_MONGODB=testdb2  to switch to an alternate db.

-the cache is recreated on the first run.

-# Regression tests

-per default the regression test runs against mock db files!

- example: run against testmodel2  ( constants are in mgnlq_testmodel2)

-to run against true db:
- SET MQNLQ_MODEL_NO_FILECACHE=true
- SET ABOT_MONGODB=testdb2
- SET MGNLQ_TESTMODEL2_REPLAY=RECORD

-beware, recently changed behaviour to let modelnames and collection names be plural

-# A quick mongo guide

-locate mongo on your system, e.g.
 ```
->mongo

-show dbs

-use test2db

-show collections

-db.metamodels.find({modelname: 'iupacs'});

-db.collections.find()
+ SET NLQ_ABOT_MODELPATH=c:\.....\model`
+ SET NLQ_ABOT_MODELPATH=c:/...../model`
 ```

--> testdb2 : Too large keys to index ( WiredTiger ) ?

-list all sample questions
+(No trailing slash)

+# model cache
+ SET NLQ_ABOT_NO_FILECACHE=true or manually delete the _cache.zip file to adjust to model changes. the cache is recreated on the first run.

-#
+# whats new

 - proper ordering for "numberic" columns

-list all sender with gr�ndungsjahr smaller than 1972
+list all sender with gründungsjahr smaller than 1972

 # discriminate    (less than number <coundcat> from )     (cat less than numberic)